Deitos-Network/deitos-node/pallets/deitos/README.md

   - `mod.rs`: Module file for tests.
   - `payments.rs`: Tests for payment-related functionalities within the deitos agreeemnts context.
   - `rating.rs`: Tests for rating systems or mechanisms used in On-Chain reputation.

+### `pallet-deitos` user guide.

+The team behind the Deitos Network development has facilitated a user guide for interactacting from the functional perspective of this pallet.
+The documentation can be found [HERE](../../docs/pallet-deitos-user-guide.md).

 ### Processes Supported from `pallet-deitos`